roles-ansible/ansible_role_unbound/README.md

 | ``unbound__state`` | ``present`` | Package state. *(use ``latest`` for explicit update)*
 | ``submodules_versioncheck`` | ``false`` | run basic versions check. ``true`` is recomended. |

+For more options have a look into the defaults/main.yml file.

  Files
 -------